Text Messaging for Organizers: How to use broadcast and peer-to-peer texting to recruit supporters and move them to action

 Cosecha uses a broadcast text messaging platform to build their list of supporters at actions by asking the crowd to text “HUELGA” to 41411.
 They then use peer-to-peer texting to recruit people to attend events, join mass calls or form a local organizing team.

-Watch the webinar recording for more examples of organizations using broadcast and peer-to-peer texting.
+Watch the webinar recording above for more examples of organizations using broadcast and peer-to-peer texting.

-- Learn more about Relay, a peer-to-peer text platform
+Learn more about Relay, a peer-to-peer texting platform.

 Daniel Souweine is the co-founder of Relay.
 Prior to Relay, Daniel was the Director of the Bernie Sanders campaign’s national texting program, where he led a volunteer team that sent more than 8 million peer-to-peer text messages during this year’s Democratic Primary.